 Devendra Banhart – Hackney Empire London 18 July 2017

-After successfully funding the publishing of Lanterna di Luce (A New Light) with our first crowdfunding campaign, Stillarte author Francesca Patton and illustrator Elisa Algarotti are hard at work to complete the project on schedule and deliver copies to all supporters by September 2018.
-Below you can find the full content of our successfull crowdfunding campaign and should you feel inspired by this very touching project, you can preorder a copy of the book now by contacting us on email@example.com Please note that Lanterna di Luce is currently available only in the original Italian version.
+Below you can find the full details of our first successful crowdfunding campaign and should you feel inspired by this very touching project, you can order a copy of the book now by contacting us on firstname.lastname@example.org Please note that Lanterna di Luce by our author Francesca Patton is currently available only in the original Italian version.
 Do state your interest if you wish to purchase the English version and we will update you as soon as this becomes available.

 Here is what Lanterna di Luce is all about: